“His basic tenet was to concern himself with the relation of man and God”

-*This is part two of a multi-part exhibit on The Art of Jewish Song.
-Part one is available here.
+This is part two of a multi-part exhibit on the Art of Jewish Song.

 Abraham Joshua Heschel (1907–1972) was a well-known thinker and activist who influenced millions through his teaching and advocacy.
 Born into a Hasidic family in Warsaw, he earned a doctorate from the University of Berlin and succeeded Martin Buber at a Jewish adult school in Frankfurt.
 After arriving in the U.S., Heschel became a professor of ethics and mysticism at the Jewish Theological Seminary, and an activist who advocated for civil rights, peace, and interfaith dialogue.
 Heschel was also a noted poet and author who published widely about modern humans’ relationship to God and the bible.

 Heschel was not the only one so occupied by this.
 As the second most prevalent theme in The Art of Jewish Song, the Man-God relationship has been a topic of concern for many artists seeking meaning and comfort in an unjust world.
 Of the twelve songs that fall into this category, seven are by Lazar Weiner.

 Yehudi Wyner has referred to Lazar Weiner’s Three Poems by Abraham Joshua Heschel as one of his “most profound achievements.”
 Included in this section are songs one (God Follows Me Everywhere) and three (God and Man).
 (The second song has been categorized in this exhibit as belonging to the Existentialism category due to its preponderance with time.)
 Weiner composed the cycle in 1973, just one year after Heschel’s death.

 Heschel (second from right) marches to from Selma to Montgomery, Alabama in 1965.
 (Photo Source)